cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C5_Bookmarking-App_JavaScript/Class/NOTES.md

 - [ ] **Style the main container**
   - Add the container style to take full width & height
-  - Find an image on unsplash.com and save locally
+  - Find an image on unsplash.com and save it locally
   - Use the image to be a background for the page

 ```css